anttihirvonen/moonlander/README.md

 ## Installation

+### From release package

+Download the latest release from this url.
 Extract the library into the libraries folder of your Processing sketchbook.
 More info at [Processing Wiki](http://wiki.processing.org/w/How_to_Install_a_Contributed_Library) (see section about manual install).

 TBD: This library should be in Processing's database (which makes install process super easy)

+### From sources (Git repository)

+Edit variables `sketchbook.location` and `classpath.local.location` in `resources/build.properties`.
+By default, the build process only works on Mac – for other platforms, you must edit the mentioned variables for build to succeed (this is clumsy and should be replaced with better solution later on, but suffices for now).

+Build with `ant -f resources/build.xml`.
+Build process automatically also installs the library into `Processing/libraries`, so it will be immediately usable in Processing.
+Try the example below!

 ## Usage